Chhattisgarh perfect example why Congress lost LS polls

 A farmer of state's Bemetra district had committed suicide on October 8, 2018, due to the loan recovery notices from the lending bank.
 Despite his death, his family continued to receive loan recovery notices.
 When Baghel government was installed then the wife of the deceased Ramadhar Sahu had become hopeful that now the laon amount would be waived off.
 She has been running from pillar to post from last five months but no official of Chhattisgarh government has listened to her plight.
 She has knocked the doors of media and threatened to commit suicide if the loan amount is not written off.

-Talking about the Congress' promise of reducing the electricity bill of consumers by 50 percent, Amit Jogi says that instead of reducing the electricity bills Baghel government has reduced the electricity supply.
+Talking about the Congress' promise of reducing the electricity bill of consumers by 50 per cent, Amit Jogi says that instead of reducing the electricity bills Baghel government has reduced the electricity supply.